Tiny-Earth/DemoSite/site/src/summative.md

 ### Summative Assessment Techniques

 Reflecting on backward design, your assessments need to be aligned to the learning objectives of the unit.
 In a STEM course, summative assessments provide a way for students to demonstrate their understanding of the facets of science.
 The summative assessment techniques you select should directly align with your established learning objectives in the scientific discipline.
 This entails designing evaluations that not only test content knowledge but also measure practical skills and competencies—such as scientific inquiry, data analysis, problem-solving, and effective communication—that are crucial for success in STEM fields.
+Authentic assessment is an approach where students demonstrate their knowledge and skills through tasks that reflect how science is done in the workforce (Wiggins, 1990; Schultz et al., 2022).

 For example, here are four different approaches to summative assessment: